 - Message rate limiting — This involves limiting the rate at which you can send messages or receive them over a WebSocket connection.
 This can be done by setting a maximum message size or by limiting the number of messages that can be sent or received per second, per minute, or per hour.

-- Total rate limiting — This involves limiting the number of WebSocket connections or messages sent or received by a client or server within a given time.
-It can be done by setting a maximum number of connections or sent messages per user account, IP address, or client.
+- Total rate limiting — This involves limiting the number of WebSocket connections or messages sent or received by a client or web server within a given time.
+It can be done by setting a maximum number of connections or sending messages per user account, IP address, or client.

 The socket.bufferedAmount property stores how many bytes remain buffered, waiting to be sent over the network.
 We can examine it to see whether the socket is available for transmission.